 Many people will assume TikTok Global will not make money because of the track record of companies such as Snapchat (SNAP) and Twitter (TWTR).
 Some observers, including the management teams at Microsoft (MSFT), Walmart (WMT), Oracle (ORC), and ByteDance, think otherwise.

-Investors who need stocks that pay need to avoid all social media companies except Facebook (FB).
-So-far only Facebook has made money in social media in the United States.
+Investors who need stocks that pay need to avoid all social media companies except META (Ticker: META).
+So far, only Facebook has made money in social media in the United States.